edtbl76/DesignPatterns/docs/Observer.md

 state of the data in the subject, changes, all of the observers are notified of the change.

+### BENEFITS
+- subject and registered users (observers) are loosely coupled
+    - they don't need to know each other explicitly
+- registration/de-registration doesn't require any modification to the subjects
+- independently add/remove observers at anytime.

+### CHALLENGES
+- memory leak is a concern of any event-based system.
+    - (reg/dereg isnt performed properly)
+- notification order isn't dependable

 ## Implementation Details
 SUBJECT<br>
 This is an object of interest that other objects want to watch